smaranjitghose/streamlit_course/Module 6/Module 6.md

 #### **Conclusion**

-y bridging Streamlit's simplicity with Matplotlib's comprehensive visualization ecosystem, st.pyplot() provides an elegant upgrade path from basic charts to professional-grade analytics.
+By bridging Streamlit's simplicity with Matplotlib's comprehensive visualization ecosystem, st.pyplot() provides an elegant upgrade path from basic charts to professional-grade analytics.
 This capability transforms Streamlit applications from simple dashboards into sophisticated analytical platforms capable of handling complex statistical visualizations, custom branding requirements, and specialized plotting needs that rival dedicated visualization software.

 ---